ribokit/ribokit.github.io/repos/erraser.md

 <hr/>
 ## Installation

-To run ERRASER, Rosetta and Phenix must be installed.
+To run ERRASER, you need to have Rosetta and Phenix installed on your machine.

 To download and install Rosetta: